Cancel anytime

 Key Offerings

-- Auto Financing: CarMax Auto Finance (CAF) provides financing options for customers purchasing vehicles.
-The market share is not directly quantifiable, as it depends on the overall auto loan market.
-Competitors include banks, credit unions, and captive finance companies of other auto manufacturers.
+- Auto Finance: CarMax Auto Finance (CAF) provides financing to customers purchasing vehicles.
+CAF contributes significantly to CarMax's overall profitability by generating interest income on auto loans.
+Competitors include traditional banks, credit unions, and other captive finance companies (e.g., Toyota Financial Services, Ford Credit).

 Market Dynamics